Don’t let anyone tell you undergravel filters can’t be an effective filtration option for your tank.

 The traditional undergravel filter setup method is straightforward:

 There are some pretty major drawbacks to this setup (which is partly why they have fallen out of favor in recent years).

-- Gravel poses a choking hazard for some fish like goldfish.
+- Small gravel poses a choking hazard for some fish like goldfish.
 Bigger or adult goldfish especially are prone to getting “rockitis” where the gravel actually gets lodged in the back of their throats, blocking their ability to eat and causing other symptoms like lethargy and strange mouth movements.

 - Difficult to grow plants in directly.
 Plants can grow roots into the filter plates and restrict the water flow through the filter, destroying the effectiveness of your filtration.
 If you want rooting plants it’s recommended to keep them in something like a glass plant jar.

 I’m not saying never ever do it this way or it’s the end of the world if you do.

 But I think there are some better ways that will make your life easier and keep the risks down for your fish.

 So today I’m going to share the top 2 ways to set up an undergravel filter that overcome both of these problems – and make your biological filtration MUCH more efficient in the process!

 How to Set Up a Safer, Easy to Clean Undergravel Filter for Your Fish Tank